tbrown122387/pf/paper/paper.md

 # Summary

-The ``PF`` library provides **class and function templates** that offer fast implementations for a variety of particles filtering algorithms.
+The ``PF`` library provides **class and function templates** that offer fast implementations for a variety of particle filtering algorithms.
 Each of these algorithms are useful for a wide range of time series models.

 In this library, each available particle filtering algorithm is provided as an abstract base class template.
 Once the data analyst has a specific state-space or hidden Markov model in mind, she will pick which type(s) of particle filtering algorithm(s) to associate with that model by including the appropriate header file.
-For each model-particle filter pair, she will write a class template for his model that inherits from the particle filter's base class template.
+For each model-particle filter pair, she will write a class template for her model that inherits from the particle filter's base class template.

 The details of each algorithm are abstracted away, and each algorithm's class template's required functions are pure virtual methods, meaning that the data analyst will not be able to omit any function that is required by the algorithm.